Emergence of Physical Intelligence via Controllable Information Production: Discussion

 \section{Discussion}

 This work introduces Controllable Information Production (CIP), a principled IM for continuous control.
-Unlike most existing IM formulations, which are postulated from heuristics or biological inspiration, CIP emerges directly from OC theory.
-It quantifies the \emph{controllable chaos} produced in an environment.
-We observe that CIP gives rise to behaviors that closely align with prior intuitions about how intrinsically motivated agents should act when deployed in a dynamical control system.
-Using a deliberately simple MPC-based controller, we show that maximizing CIP consistently drives agents toward states at the \emph{edge of chaos} across dynamical systems of increasing complexity.
+Unlike existing IM formulations, which are postulated from heuristic or biological inspiration, CIP emerges directly from OC theory.
+This grounding provides efficient means for its computation.
+CIP quantifies the controllable chaos an agent produces in its environment, and we observe that maximizing it gives rise to behaviors that align closely with prior intuitions about how intrinsically motivated agents should act in dynamical control systems.
+Using a deliberately simple MPC-based controller, we show that CIP consistently drives agents toward salient states at the \emph{edge of chaos} across systems with different complexity.